City-of-Helsinki/drupal-helfi-etusivu/public/modules/custom/helfi_annif/README.md

 ```

-Debug page at `/admin/content/helfi-integrations/{entity_type}/{id}` can be used to test the output of the text converter service.
+Text converter output can be viewed with `drush helfi:preview-text` command.